PersonWomanManCameraTv/DiscordOverseer/README.md

 DISCLAIMER: I only use my main account that I love, but that's because I trust this.
 This is acting (to a degree) as closely to a native discord client.

 This is currently a very botched and neutered version of the backend that's running my custom discord client.
 It's only got the most basic features for logging mostly anything related to messages.
-You will need postgresql for the database, or you can easily add you own in database/database.js.
+You will need postgresql for the database, or you can easily add your own in database/database.js.

 There is a folder called "DiscordAPI".
 This was a bad naming moment on my part and this is purely just using the Discord sockets.